open-telemetry/opentelemetry-java-contrib/maven-extension/README.md

 Otherwise, the instrumentation of the Maven plugin is noop.

-It is recommended to enrich spans using the [OpenTelemetry Semantic Conventions](https://opentelemetry.io/docs/concepts/semantic-conventions/) to improve the visualization and analysis inObservability products.
+It is recommended to enrich spans using the [OpenTelemetry Semantic Conventions](https://opentelemetry.io/docs/concepts/semantic-conventions/) to improve the visualization and analysis in Observability products.
 The [HTTP](https://opentelemetry.io/docs/reference/specification/trace/semantic_conventions/http/)
 and [database client calls](https://opentelemetry.io/docs/reference/specification/trace/semantic_conventions/database/) conventions are particularly useful when  invoking external systems.